hippojamba/magicsite/content/posts/static-site.md

 <br />
 ## Run locally
 ------
-To test your site locally we want to start a local server, we do this by running the following command `hugo server -t tale`.
+To test your site locally we want to start a local server, we do this by running the following command `hugo server -t cactus`.

  Note: If your some-name.md post have the 'draft = true' set it will not appear.
 <br />